rolivencia/uri-online-judge/README.md

 Other than the SQL problems, the samples included in this project are coded using at least ECMAScript 2015 version of the JavaScript language.

-Currently, the JavaScript samples only work on Linux-based systems, since the dependency on the _/dev/stdin_ file to process the input streams.
+Currently, the JavaScript samples only work on Linux-based systems or can be tested inside the URI Online editor, since the dependency on the _/dev/stdin_ file to process the input streams.

 URI Online Judge website is available at https://www.urionlinejudge.com.br/.
 All the code here included is available under MIT license.